 The following hours news spread that the aggressors had developed a new deployment method for nuclear warheads.
 They were basically housed in firework-like contraptions.
 They were easily launched into the air where they would detonate causing massive destruction below them, radiating for kilometres into the surrounds.

 It was identified that over the years, after the US removed the sanctions on Russia with regard to their production of nuclear weapons, Russia had been at work.
+Although Chernobyl is one of the worst nuclear disasters the world has ever seen, but many wonder is Chernobyl safe?
+You can now visit there with a licenced tourist guide.
 They had managed to be involved in projects all over the world that had allowed them to bring these miniaturised weapons into the major cities of the worlds.
 They had been installed undetected and were basically being used to control the world.
 At any time they could send one off, as they had demonstrated.

 So with just one detonation we had the start and the end of war, and new world leaders…